VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 If you plan to deploy the RI to Windows Azure, you must have a Windows Azure subscription.
-You will need to configure a Windows Azure storage account, a Windows Azure Service Bus namespace, and a SQL Azure database (they do not necessarily need to be in the same Windows Azure subscription).
+You will need to configure a Windows Azure storage account, a Windows Azure Service Bus namespace, and a SQL Database database (they do not necessarily need to be in the same Windows Azure subscription).
 You should be aware, that depending on your Windows Azure subscription type, you may incur usage charges when you use the Windows